-The main endpoint of this study will be the conclusion of a mosquito repellent efficacy field test of a novel OLE-based topical repellent formulation, with the data set suitable for submission to US/EPA for insect repellent registration purposes.
+The main endpoint of this study will be the conclusion of a mosquito repellent efficacy field test of novel KBR 3023-based topical repellent formulations (KBR 3023 All-Family Insect Repellent Spray and KBR 3023 All-Family Insect Repellent Cream), with the data set suitable for submission to US/EPA to comply with the conditions of the registration.
 The efficacy study will consist of two field trials.
-In each trial, the OLEformulation, will be tested by 10 subjects, with two untreated control subjects.
-Initial dosage determination ('dosimetry') will be also be conducted with a total of 10 subjects per formulation, some of whom may then go on to participate in efficacy testing.
+In each trial, the Picaridin formulations will be tested with 10 subjects, with two untreated control subjects.
+Initial dosage determination ('dosimetry') will also be conducted with 10 subjects per formulation, some of whom may then go on to participate in efficacy testing.
 Dosimetry will be conducted at the letterhead address.
-When 10 subjects have completed dosimetry for each formulation, including the comparison article, those data will be used to determine dosing for the efficacy testing.
+When 10 subjects have completed dosimetry for each formulation, the resulting data will be used to determine dosing for the efficacy testing.